Committal

 She is survived by her husband, best friend, and work companion of 60 years, Elmer Stanley Pennington; two daughters, Lynette Downing (Charles) and Martha Schultz (Richard); seven grandchildren, Matthew Kolkmann (Heidi), Emily Kolkmann (Brandon Harrington), Douglas Downing (Casey), Jonathan Kolkmann (Elizabeth), James Downing (Kayla Bentley), Andrew Kolkmann (Brittany), Adian Schultz; seven great-grandchildren, Evelyn, Anna and Amelia Downing, Oliver and Everett Harrington, Anthony and Baby Girl (June 2026) Kolkmann; three brothers, Ken Bowles (Paulette), Phil Bowles (Jeanette), Larry Bowles (Julie); sister, Anna Marie Flemming (Ted); eight nieces and nephews; one aunt Susie Cravey; and many cousins.

 She had been battling cancer for 3 years with the last two weeks being the worst part.
-She went to high school at Pine Forest Academy in Alabama and then Southern University in Collegedale, Tennessee where she met and married the love of her life.
+She went to high school at Pine Forest Academy in Mississippi and then Southern University in Collegedale, Tennessee where she met and married the love of her life.
 They married on August 22, 1965.

 She was a home economics teacher at Little Creek Academy in Knoxville, TN (now Heritage Academy in Crossville, TN) for three years.
 She worked for Zerdan’s of Hickory in alterations and was self-employed in the lawn business for 35 years where she worked with Stanley.